 The Jaguar Marching Band welcomed its third Drum Major for the 2015 season, Ms. Carson Watson, after an exhaustive audition process.
 She replaced Ms. Rebecca Mitchell, who served as Drum Major for three season.
 The JMB highlighted their year with an exhibition performance at the Atlanta Bands of America Super Regional.

-The Jaguar Marching Band enters the 2016 season with a busy fall of performances.
+The Jaguar Marching Band entered the 2016 season with a busy fall of performances.
 Dr. Jason Rinehart joined the faculty of the Jaguar Marching Band as Associate Director of Bands and Associate Director of the JMB.
-The JMB travels to the University of Louisiana Lafayette as well Louisiana State University for the 2016 season.
-In addition, the Jaguar Marching Band began the 2016 season on a renovated practice field complete with state of the art drainage and irrigation.
+The JMB traveled to the University of Louisiana Lafayette and had plans to travel to Louisiana State University for the 2016 season, however a hurricane resulted in LSU canceling the game and the trip was therefore canceled.
+The Jaguar Marching Band began the 2016 season on a renovated practice field complete with state of the art drainage and irrigation.

 The JMB Today

 The Jaguar Marching Band currently is 250 members strong and performs at a wide variety of events on campus, as well as throughout the Mobile community and the Gulf Coast.
 Membership is by audition and students are provided with university owned instruments, custom rehearsal space, a dedicated practice field with lighting, as well as a comprehensive faculty and staff.
 The JMB is continually evolving and growing along with Jaguar Football and the band has gained a reputation for excellence in their musicianship and marching.
-The band is under the direction of Dr. William Petersen, Director of Bands, assisted by Dr. Jason Rinehart, Associate Director of Bands.
+The band is under the direction of Dr. Will Petersen, Director of Bands at the University of South Alabama.